I do not soak any of my sulcata tortoises, large or small. I do keep water available at all times for them.

 I have never found fecal material in the mud hole, I have no idea if they urinate in it or not.
 I do find fecal material in their water dishes.
 It is interesting to watch them drink; they can ingest great amounts of water.
 My big tortoises will drink for 5 to 10 minutes at a time, but not very often.
 I have one tortoise that will actually open his mouth in the water; all the others take the water in thru the nares.
 Sometimes if I startle one that is drinking, it will look up and expel water out of both nares, kind of like soda coming out your nose.

-A puddle from a slowly running hose is popular as well.
+A puddle from a slowly running hose is also popular with the tortoises.